BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 ```
 foo() returns 2
 ```
 The return-type **void** is used when a function doesn't need to return a value.

-Note that for functions
+Note that failing to return a value in a function for which we expect a non-void return value will lead to undefined behavior.
+Therefore, it's best practice to always explicitly return a value for non-void return

 Notice that `main()` is a function with an integer return-type.
 The integer returned from `main()` is called the **status code**, and is used to indicate whether or not the program ran successfully.
 Non-zero status codes generally indicate a failure of some sort.